doniaa3710/github-tutorial/README.md

 ---
 ## Workflow & Commands

-`git status`: command to see which files have been edited since the last commit
+`git status`: command to see which files have been edited since the last commit and to make sure you are up to date with everything
 `git add`: add the file to the stage to be committed
 `git commit`: takes a 'snapshot' of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot
 `git push`: push the committed file back up to the remote